Observation, Assessment, and Planning in the Early Years

 We can observe a child in different ways depending on the purpose, and each way/ method provides valuable insight into the child's development.
 I have discussed a number of different types of observation in one of my blogs and how these can be used to tune in to children.
 This really helps you to understand children's interests and developmental stages.
 For example, narrative observation can give a detailed account of a child's actions during play or an activity; event sampling can focus on specific behaviours, often triggered by particular events or interactions; and photographic/video observations can capture moments where the child demonstrates learning or interest.
 Lets discuss steps to observation:

-What to observe: Observation can include anything that is noticed by the practitioners. it can include what the child does, what they say, what the child touches, where the child goes, who they are with and the interaction with the environment.
+Observation can include anything that is noticed by the practitioners.
+It can include what the child does, what the child says, what the child touches, where the child goes, who they are with, and the interaction with the environment.

-Record the information objectively: You should record what you notice, stick to objective observation, and describe what the child says or does not without making assumptions.
+• Record the information objectively: You should record what you notice.
+Record what you see and hear without making judgments or interpretations.
+Stick to objective observation and describe what the child says or does not without making assumptions.

 WHEN TO CONDUCT OBSERVATION: